thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 ...which has no influence at all in template processing, but works as an
-*incantation* that prevents our IDE to complain about the lack of a namespace
+*incantation* that prevents our IDE from complaining about the lack of a
-definition for all those `th:*` attributes.
+namespace definition for all those `th:*` attributes.

 So what if we wanted to make this template **HTML5-valid**?
-That would be easy:
-all we would need to do is switch to Thymeleaf's fully-HTML5-valid syntax, based
+Easy: switch to
-on applying the `data-` prefix to attribute names and using hyphen (`-`)
+Thymeleaf's data attribute syntax, using the `data-` prefix for attribute names
-separators instead of semi-colon (`:`):
+and hyphen (`-`) separators instead of semi-colons (`:`):

 ```html
 <!DOCTYPE html>